OlamideSimon/OlamideSimon/README.md

 - 👋 Hi, I’m Olamide Simon
 - 👀 I’m interested in Software Programming.
-- 🌱 I’m currently learning Javascript, both backend and frontend.
+- 🌱 I’m currently make use of Javascript, both backend and frontend.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me; phone: +2348128981530, email: simonadepetoye@gmail.com